agentic-profile/agentic-profile-express/README.md

 	NOTE: Copy the "challenge" from your server's response for the next step...

 5. Sign the challenge and login.
-(Make sure to replace the string after "yarn login" with the challenge you got from step 4)
+(Make sure to replace the string after "node test/agent-login" with the challenge you got from step 4)

 	$ node test/agent-login "1:EbC3m7GQA8W+SNXcE5uZRgw6DguCShQGYTAPINCf2YY"